Achievable rate region for three user discrete broadcast channel based on coset codes: Introduction

-In this article, we demonstrate the role of algebraic structure through the simplest example of structured codes - linear codes - that contain a bivariate function - sum - of transmitted codewords to an affine space, thereby leaving sufficient room for generalization using other algebraic objects.
-In particular, we employ the ensemble of nested coset codes \cite{201108ISIT_PadPra} to derive a new achievable rate region for the \textit{general} 3-DBC.
-Indeed, analyzing the proposed coding technique for a \textit{general} 3-DBC requires joint typical encoding and decoding.
-One of the key elements of our study is therefore the interplay of joint typical encoding and decoding of statistically correlated codebooks resulting in new proof techniques.
-While we do not provide proofs in this article, we refer the curious reader to \cite[proof of theorem 2]{201301arXivMACDSTx_PadPra}, \cite[proof of theorem 1]{201108ISIT_PadPra} that contain several of these techniques.

-The astute reader will question the case when the bi-variate function is not a sum.
-Towards answering this question, we consider a natural generalization of linear codes to sets with looser algebraic structure such as groups.
-Our investigation of group codes, kernels of group homomorphisms, to improve achievable rate regions for information theoretic problems has been pursued in a concurrent research thread \cite{201108ISIT_SahPra}.\footnote{We also bring to the attention of the interested reader, our investigation \cite{201207ISIT_SahPra} of pseudo group codes.
-While linear codes are completely {\it compressive} under the operation of addition, and unstructured independent codes are completely {\it explosive}, pseudo group codes lie in between.
-In other words, when two pseudo group codes of rate $R$ are operated under the group operation, the range of the resulting codebook lies between $R$ and $2R$.
-Pseudo group codes are of interest since they outperform group codes for point to point communication.} Containing the sum of transmitted codewords using linear codes is just the first step, and we envision an achievable rate region involving a union over all algebraic objects pertaining to the several bivariate functions.
+As evidenced by the non-additive example (example \ref{Ex:A3To1-OR-BC}), linear codes provide gain even when the bivariate function is not a field addition.
+Furthermore, we have considered a natural generalization of linear codes to sets with looser algebraic structure such as groups.
+Our investigation of group codes to improve achievable rate regions for information theoretic problems has been pursued in concurrent research threads \cite{201108ISIT_SahPra}.
+Containing the sum of transmitted codewords using linear codes is just the first step, and we envision an achievable rate region involving a union over all relevant algebraic objects.